-Faculty Profiles
+Full-Time Faculty Profiles

-Corey Basch, EdD, MPH, CHES, Associate Professor
+Corey Basch, EdD, MPH, CHES, Professor

 Dr. Basch holds master's degrees in nutrition education, communication and education, and cognition and learning as well as a doctorate focusing on health and humanities all from Columbia University.
 In addition, she holds a master's degree in public health from the University of Massachusetts- Amherst.
 Dr. Basch completed postdoctoral training in the Department of Epidemiology at Columbia University with a specialization in cancer-related population science.
-Dr. Basch teaches Health Research Methods I and II, Concepts and Issues of Aging, Methods of Public Health Education, Popular Literature in Public Health, Program Planning, and Healthy U.
+Dr. Basch teaches Health Research Methods I and II, Concepts and Issues of Aging, Health Communication Methods, Popular Literature in Public Health, and Healthy U.